-In 2013, The Britton Fund established an endowed student scholarship program with a generous gift of $25,000 to the Department of Plant Sciences at the University of California, Davis.
+The Britton Fund established an endowed student scholarship program with a generous gift of $25,000 to the Department of Plant Sciences at the University of California, Davis.
 This scholarship is named in honor of the late Professor Richard W. Harris, a prominent leader in the science and practice of arboriculture who taught at UC Davis for well over 30 years.

 The scholarship is awarded to undergraduate students who major in Environmental Horticulture and Urban Forestry.
 Recipients are invited to events hosted by the WCISA and The Britton Fund to meet and interact with tree care professionals throughout the west.
-The Britton Fund is proud to make an annual donation to the program, matched by the WCISA, to ensure its growth and success.

 What are your goals for the future after you graduate?
 Where do you see yourself working in five years?